TCGV/blog/_posts/2020-01-12-likelihood-of-mean-reversion-in-stock-returns.md

 ```

-Beware that this code may take 30 minutes to complete, or more, dependeding on your notebook configuration.
+Beware that this code may take 30 minutes to complete running, or more, dependeding on your notebook configuration.
 It generates 1000 log-likelihood ratio samples for each period length.
 The box plot below gives us a qualitative understanding of this output:

 ```r